 - This project has not always been popular with everyone.
 Why were farmers, boaters, fishermen, and cities in favor of these projects?

 - Why would other groups disagree with these projects?

-- Ask your students to identify their water source and trace it back to its origin.
-For example, does their household water come from a well (groundwater)?
-If so, what watershed are they part of (see Utah Major Watersheds)?
+- Ask your students to identify their water source and trace it back to it origin.
+For example, does their household water come from a well (ground water)?
+If so, what watershed are they par of (see Utah Major Watersheds)?
 Is their water part of the surface system?
-If so what reservoir do they get their water from?
-Which river feeds the reservoir (see Utah Lakes, Rivers and Water Resources)?
+If so, what reservoir do they get their water from?
+Which river feeds the reservoir (see Utah Lakes, Rivers, and Water Resources)?

-- Open the web link from the Changes & Challenges presentation called "Turkey Production."
-Explain to students that turkey production in Utah took off in the 1920s when farmers were looking for new cash products to raise.
+- Explain to students that turkey production in Utah took off in the 1920s when farmers were looking for new cash products to raise.
 Major expansion occurred in the 1970s.
 Norbest, a successful Utah turkey cooperative, evolved as an association of many Utah turkey producers.
-Visit Norbest History to see a timeline of the cooperative's history, or have students read the attached Norbest History article.
+Ask students to read the attached Norbest History article.
 Discuss the following questions:

-- What has Norbest done to encourage people to eat more turkey? (develop simple, convenient turkey products, provide turkey for Thanksgiving dinner on the International Space Station)
+- What has Norbest done to encourage people to eat more turkey?
+(Develop simple, convenient turkey products, provide turkey for Thanksgiving on the International Space Station)

 Agriculture in the 1970s: Big Farms, Big Government

-- Open the web link from the Changes & Challenges presentation called "The EPA."
-Explain to students that the United States Environmental Protection Agency (EPA) was established in 1970.
-Its mission is to protect human health and to safeguard the natural environment—air, water, and land—upon which life depends.
+- Explain to students that the United States Environmental Protection Agency (EPA) was established in 1970.
+Its mission is to protect human health and to safeguard the natural environment—air, water, and land—upon which life depends

 - Introduce students to the EPA History Timeline.